omansak/playhub/README.md

 # Playhub
 A sample Server/Client game writen with C#.
-This application uses custom message protocol on TCPClient & TCPListener with asynchronous
+This application uses a custom message protocol on TCPClient & TCPListener with asynchronous

 ## Features
 - Create/Join Lobby